m-stclair/mpermute/README.md

  ([2, 3], [2, 3], [1], [2, 3], [1]),
  ([2, 3], [2, 3], [2, 3], [1], [1]),
  ([1], [2, 3], [2, 3], [2, 3], [1]))

-# unique() offers performance improvements over pure-Python code only when
-# passed a key function.
-Calling it with no second argument should produce the
+# Calling unique(seq, keyfunc=None) should produce the same result as
-# same result as {k: seq.count(v) for v in set(seq)}, with basically the same
+# `{k: seq.count(v) for v in set(seq)}`, but with roughly 10x performance (note
-# performance (note that order of dict keys is undefined in both cases).
+# that order of dict keys is undefined in both cases).
+It will generally also
-# All elements of the collection passed to `unique` must be hashable.
+# produce significant speedups over pure-Python techniques when passed a key
+# function, although the ratio depends on how expensive the key function is.

 >>> rands = [random.randint(0, 10000) for _ in range(1000000)]
 >>> unique(rands, lambda r: r % 3)

 {645: 333306, 5839: 332940, 4193: 333754}
 ```

+## Tips

 ## licensing